blockchainsllc/in3-docs/docs/spec.md

 If the request requires proof (`verification`: `proof`) the node will provide an Account Proof as part of the in3-section of the response.
-Details on how Account-PÖroof are created can be found in the [AccountProof-Chapter](#account-proof).
 This proof section contains the following properties:

 - `type` : constant : `accountProof`